Momentum-space second-order pion-nucleus potential including medium effects in the $\Delta(1232)$ region: Results and discussion

 In Fig.~\ref{12C-fit-pot}, we show the fitted data compared with the obtained theoretical curves corresponding to fit~1.
 The resulting agreement is especially good for integrated and differential elastic cross sections for $\theta \le 60^{\circ}$.
 Despite the fact that the data for $q> \SI{1.5}{fm^{-1}}$ were not fitted, our model demonstrates a fairly good description of the data even for large angles, except for the dataset at $\SI{100}{MeV}$, which seems to be an outlier.
 The obtained differential cross section at \SI{100}{MeV} significantly undershoots the data for $\theta \gtrsim 120^{\circ}$.
 The same discrepancy was also reported in the $\Delta$-hole model analysis of Ref.~\cite{Antonuk:1983gy} and the phenomenological momentum-space potential approach of Ref.~\cite{Gmitro:1987un} with the $\rho^2(r)$-dependent second-order term.

 As seen from the top left panel of Fig.~\ref{12C-fit-pot}, the integrated cross sections are well described outside the fitting range denoted by the vertical dashed lines.
 The predicted differential cross sections based on fit 1 outside the fitting range are plotted in Fig.~\ref{12C-outside}.
 The data measured at 65 and $\SI{200}{MeV}$ are well reproduced.
 Some deviations are seen at 30 and $\SI{50}{MeV}$, which can be fixed by a more precise treatment of the $s$-wave medium modifications.

-In order to better see the improvement originating from the inclusion of the second-order part of the pion-nuclear potential, we perform the same fit with only the first-order potential.
-The fit results for the integrated and differential elastic cross section are shown in Fig.~\ref{12C-1st-ord}.
-After minimization, we obtain $\chi^2/\text{ndf} \approx 10$, demonstrating a poor description of the data, which is clearly seen from the plots.
+This involves a more intricate energy dependence for $b_0$ with a nonzero real part.
+Incorporating nuclear excitations in the propagator $\hat G_{\alpha^*}$ of Eq.~(\ref{U2nd-def}) also becomes particularly crucial at low energies, where the transition strength to collective states becomes significant.